Jute Rugs for Indian Homes — Benefits, Styles & Care Tips

 Jute Rug Price Guide India 2026

-Jute rugs are among the most affordable natural-fibre handmade rugs available in India:
+Jute rugs are among the most affordable natural-fibre handmade rugs available in India.
+Prices vary by size, material and design — see current pricing on our product pages.

 How to Care for a Jute Rug in India